deadshotsb/Fb_post_automation/README.md

 Then this is the perfect one for you.

 Who considers doing this boring stuff when you already are logged in.

+This a repo for posting an image on Facebook using web scrapping.